anthonygeranio/CloudKit-To-Do-List/README.md

 2. Go to Capabilities and add iCloud + CloudKit to your application.
 3. Make sure that you have an iCloud account active in your simulator.

+Disclaimer: Please not that this is simply a side project I worked on while at WWDC.
+Written in around 3 hours after announcement while Swift was still fairly new to everyone.
+While things might not be perfect, they work and I will update the repo accordingly as I learn more about Swift and CloudKit.

 ----
 ## Quick Reference